African cuisine: West Africa

 Cooking techniques of West Africa are changing.
 In the past West Africans ate much less meat and used native oils (palm oil on the coast and shea butter in Sahelian regions).
 Baobob leaf and numerous local greens were everyday staples during certain times of the year.
 Today the diet is much heavier in meats, salt, and fats.
 Many dishes combine fish and meat, including dried and fermented fish.
-Flaked and dried fish is often fried in oil, and sometimes cooked in sauce made up with hot peppers, onions, tomatoes, various spices (such as soumbala), and water to prepare a highly flavored stew.
+Flaked and dried fish is often fried in oil, and sometimes cooked in sauce made with hot peppers, onions, tomatoes, various spices (such as soumbala), and water to prepare a highly flavored stew.

 In some areas beef and mutton are preferred, and goat meat is the dominant red meat.
 Suya, a popular grilled spicy meat kebab flavored with peanuts and other spices, is sold by street vendors as a snack or evening meal and is typically made with beef or chicken.
-It is common to have a preponderance of seafood and the seafood, as earlier stated, is sometimes also mixed with other meat products.
-Guinea fowl eggs, eggs and chicken are also preferred.
+It is common to have a preponderance of seafood, which as earlier stated, is sometimes also mixed with other meat products.
+Guinea fowl and chicken eggs are also preferred.

 With regard to beverages, water has a very strong ritual significance in many West African nations (particularly in dry areas) and water is often the first thing an African host will offer their guest.
 Palm wine is also a common beverage made from the fermented sap of various types of palm trees and is usually sold in sweet (less-fermented, retaining more of the sap's sugar) or sour (fermented longer, making it stronger and less sweet) varieties.
 Millet beer is another common beverage (Millet beer, also known as Bantu beer, is an alcoholic beverage made from malted millet.)